TherapyNottingham/academic-kickstart/content/covid-19/index.md

 # Arriving and leaving

-- Do not arrive early for appointments, and move directly to the office (or exit) Make use of hand sanitiser on entering the building
+- Do not arrive early for appointments, and move directly to the office (or exit)
+- Make use of hand sanitiser on entering the building
 - Do not spend unnecessary time in shared areas
+- Everyone is expected to wear a mask when entering he building and at all times in shared spaces [unless excepted](https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own).

 # Corridors and stairways
-- Wear a face mask whenever in shared spaces
+- Wear a face mask whenever in shared spaces, including when arriving and leaving the building

 # In the office
 - Hand sanitiser is available in the office